bcampolo/nvim-starter-kit/README.md

 - Once Neovim is started, you may see a number of messages from Lazy, Mason and Treesitter installing plugins, LSP servers, and syntax highlighting.
 You may see some initial errors.
 There may be plugins that are still installing.
 Press enter if instructed to.
 Wait a bit for everything to finish installing.
 Press q to close the Lazy UI.
 Once everything is done installing, quit and restart Neovim one more time.

+- Update the TODOs in [java.lua](.config/nvim/ftplugin/java.lua) by adding your JDK location and Java runtimes needed for your specific projects.

 - Now everything should be setup, but it is possible that some plugins are not working correctly.
 Run `:checkhealth` from within Neovim and investigate any errors that you encounter.

 ## Starter Kit Structure ##